SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 2. Places

-Wherever it is, grab a map and choose at least two different routes you can take to get there.
 That way, if one route is blocked, you have an alternative.
-Have everyone that will be driving practice the routes so they’re familiar with them.
+Have everyone who will be driving practice the routes so they’re familiar with them.

 3. Things

-The CDC recommends stocking enough food and water to last a minimum of three days, so that’s a good starting point.
 For water, it recommends one gallon per person per day.
 Just remember that even water and canned goods have expiration dates.
 You’ll want to periodically rotate your supplies.

 Other than food and water, there are some basic items everyone should have as part of a home emergency kit.

-• A portable battery pack or another way to charge your phone without electricity
+- A portable battery pack or another way to charge your phone without electricity

-• Flashlights and spare batteries
+- Flashlights and spare batteries

-• Radio with hand crank – a National Oceanic and Atmospheric Administration (NOAA) weather radio is recommended
+- Radio with hand crank: a National Oceanic and Atmospheric Administration (NOAA) weather radio is recommended

-• Candles and either matches or lighters
+- Candles and either matches or lighters

-• Can opener
+- Can opener

-• An emergency supply of medications
+- An emergency supply of medications

-• First-aid supplies
+- First-aid supplies

-• Toilet paper, toothpaste, soap, and other toiletries
+- Toilet paper, toothpaste, soap, and other toiletries

-• Basic tools like a utility knife and duct tape
+- Basic tools like a utility knife and duct tape

-• Cash – don’t assume there will be power for ATMs and card readers
+- Cash: don’t assume there will be power for ATMs and card readers

-Don’t rely too much on your smartphone – you’ll want the phone for communication and to receive news updates, and other functions can use a lot of battery power.
+Don’t rely too much on your smartphone; you’ll want the phone for communication and to receive news updates, and other functions can use a lot of battery power.
 And keep those battery packs topped off.
 You never know when you’ll need them!

 Practice Your Plan

-Disasters come in many forms, but they all bring chaos.
-Planning for emergencies will help alleviate some of that chaos.
 Don’t assume that anyone in your family will be able to think logically about what to do in the event of a home emergency.
 You need to practice your plan until it’s second nature.

-Gather everyone involved and have them practice pulling up contact info, calling others, and driving the chosen routes to your meeting places.
+Gather everyone involved and have them practice pulling up contact information, calling others, and driving the chosen routes to your meeting places.
 Also, make sure everyone knows how to use the tools in your emergency kit.
 Practice, practice, practice.

 Now, you have all the tools and safety tips you need to put together your own emergency action plan.
 Get started on your plan, practice, and stay safe out there.